 Establishment of Routine Maintenance

-At the completion of remedial work or other modification, the stopping heads are removed and completion plugs are set in place.
+After remedial work or other modification, the stopping heads are removed and completion plugs are set in place.
 These plugs seal at the flange on the pipe fitting, allowing removal of the gate valve.
 Once the valve is removed, a blind flange is securely installed, finishing the operation.

 6.1 Pipeline Repair

-Throughout the life of a pressure vessel natural wear and tear necessitate the need for regular maintenance.
+Throughout the life of a pressure vessel, natural wear and tear necessitate the need for regular maintenance.
 Immediate intervention is required in instances where substantial damage is sustained to pipe systems.
 These situations call for a swift response with safety as a priority to prevent loss of containment.
-Isolating sections of piping with hot tapping and line stopping is a routinely indexed industry standard put into frequent use around the globe.
+Isolating sections of piping with hot tapping and line stopping is a routinely indexed industry-standard put into frequent use around the globe.